Simplifying Life Insurance in India

 - Preference shares combine features of both bonds and equity.
 They offer a steady return and some ownership in the company.

-Difference Between Common Stocks and Preferred Stocks
+What is the Difference Between Common Stocks and Preferred Stocks?

 When investing in the stock market, it’s essential to know the differences between common and preferred stock.
 The following table provides an overview of their key distinctions:

-Advantages of Common Stocks and Preferred Stocks
+Benefits of Common Stocks vs Preferred Stocks

 Common and preferred stocks have different features that benefit different investment objectives.
 The following table summarises their key benefits:

-Disadvantages of Common Stocks and Preferred Stocks
+Disadvantages of Common Stocks vs Preferred Stocks

 Common and preferred stocks come with certain disadvantages that an investor must understand.
 Below are the disadvantages of common and preferred stocks: